microsoft/malmo/scripts/python-wheel/README.md

 In order to `pip3 install malmo` there are some environment and OS dependency requirements that have to be met:

 1. Java 8 musst be installed and the JAVA_HOME environment variable must be set up for Java8.
-2.  [git](https://git-scm.com/) should be installed and on your shell path.
+2.  [git](https://git-scm.com/) should be installed and on your shell search path.
 3. MALMO_XSD_PATH must be set to where the XSD schema files are (more on this below).
 4. There are a few OS specific dependencies that must be pre-installed.